samofthex/sam-harrison-music/pages/discog/artists/toxicgraffiti/index.md

 show_meta: false
 title: Toxic Graffiti - Yesterday's Gone E.P.
 subheadline: "2007"
 teaser: "Toxic Graffiti, back in 2007, we're the best local band I'd ever seen.
-They were my idea of a real rock 'n' roll band,"
+They were my idea of a real rock 'n' roll band, with super catchy hooks and a shed load of talent.
+They were even my age!
+Luckily, my horribly unreliable rig ended up doing not a bad job of capturing their tunes, and they still feel kind of passable to me now.
+Well, for a seventeen year old kid's bedroom studio..."
     - post format
 categories:
     - design